KraXen72/crankshaft/USERSCRIPTS.md

 ### Insert CSS (version 1.6.1+)

 Electron offers a function to inject (and uninject) css into a page.
-It has multiple advantages: the page **can't remove the css** and **has no idea who or how it is inserted**.
+It has multiple advantages: the page **can't remove the css** and **has no idea why or how it is inserted**.
 You can utilise this in your userscripts with the `this._css` function.
 It takes 3 arguments:

 - **css (string)**: the css you want to inject
 - **identifier (string)**: the identifier for this css block, so you can later remove it in the `this.unload` function